About syndromes without a name (SWAN)

 Living with syndromes without a name (SWAN)

-If your child has a syndrome without a name, it’s easy to get caught up in supporting his needs.
+If your child has a syndrome without a name, it’s easy to get caught up in supporting their needs.
 But it’s important to look after your own wellbeing and get support for yourself too.
 If you’re physically and mentally well, you’ll be better able to care for your child.

 Support for children who have syndromes without a name (SWAN)